© Div Maritz Villa Castollini

 Larger cities such as Johannesburg, Pretoria, and Durban also have thriving LGBTQ communities.
 Knysna on the Garden Route is renowned for its annual Pink Loerie Carnival.

 South Africa is an amazing destination for weddings.
-With our beautiful wine estate, beaches, and game lodges, it is the perfect place for a celebration.
+With our beautiful wine estates, beaches, and game lodges, it is the perfect place for a celebration.
 Cape Classics Africa is affiliated to wedding planners who arrange many same-sex weddings and will be able to assist you with all the finer details.

 Sadly in some of the counties north of South Africa, same-sex relationships are illegal.
 Despite this, we send many LGBTQ travelers to these countries.
 One has to be aware that the African culture is generally conservative (especially in Islamic countries).